 Scroll down for an overview of our advocacy work in this area - and click here to view all Orgalim position papers on environment topics.

-Orgalim is committed to the UN 2030 Agenda for sustainable development and to the Paris Agreement.
-Systemic change will be needed to successfully implement these accords and promote the sustainable use of resources.
-We are firm believers in “doing more with less": from the move to a low-carbon, circular economy, to resource efficiency and sustainable consumption and production.
+Optimising the circular use of resources throughout the economy makes environmental and economic sense and contributes to renewing EU industrial global leadership.
+Europe’s technology industries are firm believers in “doing more with less": from the move to a low-carbon, circular economy, to resource efficiency and sustainable consumption and production.
 Digitalisation can be an important enabler in achieving these goals.
-Our work in this area focuses on the EU Circular Economy Action Plan, resource efficiency, raw material and water policies, sustainable finance, and advocating for overall coherence across the EU’s waste, product and chemicals policies.
+Our work in this area focuses on the new EU Circular Economy Action Plan, resource efficiency, raw material and water policies, sustainable finance and advocating for overall coherence across the EU’s product chemicals and waste policies.

 Europe’s technology industries have a long track-record in continuously improving the performance and overall sustainability of their products, striving for excellence and providing consumers with competitive and innovative solutions targeted to their needs.
-Our companies aim to minimise life cycle impacts of products on the basis of scientific evidence, and we support them in these efforts through our work on ecodesign, energy labelling, ecolabel or EMAS – and by promoting the message that clear and consistent policy objectives combined with incentives should be at the core of the EU product policy framework.
+Our companies aim to minimise life cycle impacts of products on the basis of scientific evidence, and we support them in these efforts through our work on sustainability requirements, ecodesign, energy labelling, ecolabel – and by promoting the message that clear and consistent policy objectives combined with incentives should be at the core of the EU sustainable product policy framework.